 Key takeaway: The cannabis industry is a multibillion-dollar business that’s poised to grow rapidly as new markets open and more states legalize both medical and adult-use programs.

-States voting on cannabis legalization in 2020
+States voting on cannabis legalization

 Five states are confirmed to vote on some form of cannabis legalization during the November 2020 election, with a sixth potentially joining depending on the result of a pending court decision.